openshift-online/async-routine/README.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is licensed under the Apache 2.0 License.
+See the `LICENSE.txt` file for details.

 ---